TheWizardGame/TheWizard/README.md

 If you want to text me (ONLY TELEGRAM) here is my profile - @TheWizardGame

-I'm always glad for new friends, if you shy, dont worry, im too :P
+I'm always glad for new friends, if you shy to int, dont worry, im too :P

+Sometimes I can just be annoying and attract attention, im sorry.

+I can be offtab or afk (Busy) just whisper, ill answer you!

+Nana sigm

+Song of the week | Myths Of Yamaha - Premeditated

 Чиназес
 I Think thats all